spencerbeggs/zsh-nvm-pnpm-auto-switch/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request to the [GitHub repository](https://github.com/spencerbeggs/zsh-nvm-pnpm-auto-switch).
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute to this project.
+For security-related issues, please review our [SECURITY.md](SECURITY.md) file.